 The crisis has a color, gender and address

-Although they are directly linked to actions to combat the climate crisis, women are the ones most affected by it.
+Although they are directly linked to actions to combat the climate crisis, women are the most affected by it.

-According to the report Feminist Climate Justice: A Framework for Action, prepared by UN Women in 2023, if the scenario of a three-degree increase in the planet's temperature comes to fruition, more than 158 million women and girls will be forced into poverty by 2050 – 16 million more than the number expected for men and boys in the same scenario.
-In addition, 236 million women and girls could suffer from food insecurity – 131 million more than the number expected among men and boys.
+According to the report "Feminist Climate Justice: A Framework for Action," prepared by UN Women in 2023, if the three-degree global temperature increase scenario materializes, more than 158 million women and girls will be pushed into poverty by 2050—16 million more than the expected number of men and boys under the same scenario.
+Furthermore, 236 million women and girls could experience food insecurity—131 million more than the expected number of men and boys.

-Cristiane Julião also hopes that indigenous women will be effectively heard, at a time when Brazil and the world are stopping to debate the various environmental, economic and social problems resulting from the climate crisis.
+Cristiane Julião also hopes that indigenous women will be effectively heard, at a time when Brazil and the world are stopping to debate the various environmental, economic and social problems arising from the climate crisis.

 Valuing ancestral and anti-racist knowledge of the territories

-The “Vozes do Clima” audio bulletin is produced by ISA, produced by the podcast producer Bamm Mídia and supported by Environmental Defense Fund (EDF).
-The visual identity was created by indigenous designers and illustrators Kath Matos and Wanessa Ribeiro.
-In addition to being distributed via Whatsapp and Telegram, the program can also be heard on the audio platforms Spotify, iHeartRadio, Amazon Music, Podcast Addict, Castbox and Deezer.
+The audio bulletin “Voices of the Climate” is a project by ISA, produced by the podcast producer Bamm Mídia and supported by Environmental Defense Fund (EDF).
+The visual identity was created by Indigenous designers and illustrators Kath Matos and Wanessa Ribeiro.
+In addition to being distributed via WhatsApp and Telegram, the program can also be heard on the audio platforms Spotify, iHeartRadio, Amazon Music, Podcast Addict, Castbox, and Deezer.